 How Can You Tell If Lapis Lazuli Is Real?

-Lapis lazuli imitations are fairly common, so you will need to carefully analyse those you buy in order to ensure their authenticity.
+The imitations of it are fairly common, so you will need to carefully analyse those you buy in order to ensure their authenticity.
 Fake lapis stones will tend to be glasser and more reflective, while true lapis lazuli is more matte and has a darker shade.

 Some imitation lapis stones will also lack the tell-tale gold flecks that are comprised of calcite, so make sure your stone contains them.
 Real lapis lazuli is weighty, solid, and appears to have mystical depth when held under natural light.